rehierl/node-tree-outliner/1-2-node-trees/3-5-token-sequence.md

 ```

 If the unique characteristics of a specific node is of no interest, constants
-may be used to guide ones view to the relevant characteristics of a node:
+may be defined and used to guide ones view to the relevant characteristics of
+a node:

 * `SR` - some sectioning root element
 * `SC` - some sectioning content element